Northwest Missouri State Bearcats

 The Northwest Missouri State Bearcats are the athletic teams for Northwest Missouri State University, located in Maryville, Missouri.
 The Bearcats play in the NCAA Division II.
 Northwest is a founding member of the Mid-America Intercollegiate Athletics Association in 1912 and has remained in the conference ever since.
-From their founding until 1937, they competed in the Amateur Athletic Union.
+From their founding until 1937, they competed in the Amateur Athletic Union (AAU).
 From 1937 to 1957, they competed in the National Association of Intercollegiate Athletics before joining NCAA Division II.

 Northwest has appeared in ten Division II football title games (winning six) since 1998.
-The men's basketball team appeared in an AAU title game in 1930.
-The men's basketball team won the Division II title in 2017, 2019, 2021, and 2022.
+The men's basketball team appeared in an AAU title game in 1930, and won the Division II title in 2017, 2019, 2021, and 2022.

 Sports sponsored

 Football

 The Bearcats have appeared in ten NCAA Division II national title games (and won six) since going 0-11 in Mel Tjeerdsma's first season in 1994.

 Basketball

 Men's basketball

 Northwest has won four national titles (2017, 2019, 2021, 2022) and appeared in another two Elite Eights (2002, 2004).
 Northwest was ranked #1 in 2020 going into the playoffs to defend its title but the playoffs were cancelled due to the COVID-19 pandemic in the United States.